Choose a college

 Western Governors University is regionally accredited by the Northwest Commission on Colleges and Universities.
 The Northwest Commission is also responsible for the accreditation of other major universities in the West, including the University of Washington, the University of Oregon, Gonzaga University, and the University of Utah, among many others.
 Learn more about accreditation here.

-WGU’s Health Informatics program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+WGU’s health information management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 An independent accrediting organization, CAHIIM was created to evaluate the quality and integrity of health informatics and health informatics management programs.
 Program accreditation, which is granted after extensive reviews based on industry-developed standards, helps increase certification eligibility and job marketability for WGU graduates.

-An online IT degree from WGU tells employers that you're serious about success.
+An online health professions degree from WGU tells employers that you're serious about success.

 Take the next step into a prosperous future.

 Our latest survey of leading employers speaks volumes about our ability to prepare grads to work in many industries:

 of employers agreed that WGU graduates meet or exceed their expectations.

 of employers rated WGU graduates’ job performance as very good or excellent.

 of employers consider WGU graduates prepared for their jobs.

 of employers said they would hire another WGU graduate.